mozilla/sep315/labs/04-incident-response.md

 ![Picture2](img/Picture2.png)

 -  You will note that the access Key age is today, not a good sign, as it means that someone has just created access.
-Click on the user that starts with the word &quot;Module-&quot;
+Click on the user that starts with the word "Module-"

 ![Picture3](img/Picture3.png)